Your region and language were selected automatically. You can change this at any time in the menu on the site.

 Wedge cut byko-cutBut all flat and at least twice as big as the wedge cutMeasuring microscope with illumination and scaleThe byko-cut measures with an accuracy of +/- 1.5 µm at 15 µm layer thickness.

-For some shades, it is helpful to apply a contrast marker with a black or white marker.
-Through which is scratched to the substrate, in order to then be able to read the value more easily with the microscope.
-[1]
+For some colors, it is helpful to apply a contrast marker with a black or white marker.
+This is used as a guide to cut through the substrate for easier reading of the value with the microscope.

-Accuracy and precession is primarily dependent on device type and is affected by the type of calibration, substrate thickness and alloy.
-Information on the repetition limit and precision are provided by the manufacturer.
-[1, 2, 4, 6, 7]
+Accuracy and precision is primarily dependent on device type and is affected by the type of calibration, substrate thickness and alloy.
+Information on repeatability and precision are provided by the manufacturer.

 [8] ASTM D4414 Standard Practice for Measurement of Wet Film Thickness by Notch Gages